Katalyst99/Algo-in-C/README.md

 ## 57.Binary Tree Level Order Traversal:
 * The algorithm has many real-world applications.
 For example, The algo can be used in tree analysis as it allows us to examine the structure and contents of a binary tree in a systematic way.

+## 58.Binary Tree Zigzag Level Order Traversal:
+* The algorithm has many real-world applications.
+For example, In data analysis, the algo can assist in analyzing and extracting meaningful insights from the data stored in binary trees.
+It allows for examining the data at different levels and patterns within the tree structure.